Long distance couple back-to-back ticketing

 Input: A multigraph where , where each edge can be either red or blue, and there is an edge cost function .

 Output: A valid perfect matching (allowing self-loops), such that the cost is minimized.

 Unfortunately, I don’t see how to solve this problem in polynomial time.
 I could convert this problem to something that might be solved in polynomial time in the future.

 Note we can split the vertices.
 That is, for vertex , we split it into and for its blue and red counter part.
 A matching is paired if and both has to be matched, where .
 The matching is split if and cannot be both in the matching.

-If we enforce both property, the problem seems to be open.
+If we enforce both property, the problem is open.
 Although the structure is still very special, it is an even -matroid.
-I'm pretty sure this is an major open problem.
-However, this special case might have a much simpler solution.
+Naonori Kakimura communicated a more fundamental problem which can be solved by this problem.

 Given a graph where the edges are partitioned into pairs.
 Find a maximum matching where it uses at most one edge of each pair.

 I would be very interested to know the solution to that problem.